dinosg/gerrychain/README.md

 files with 'county' in name have maximum # county splits as a constraint.
 These files require modifications to gerrychain class - see 'runningachain_xtended' for simple case.

-chain_xtended.py needs to be included in sourcecode gerrychain director _init_.py and county_splits.py need to be included in sourcecode gerrychain/updaters directory
+chain_xtended.py needs to be included in sourcecode gerrychain directory _init_.py and county_splits.py need to be included in sourcecode gerrychain/updaters directory

+county_splits.py is modified from original - MUST go in gerrychain/updaters folder  for multithreaded computing to wrok
 ______

 input_templates: